A new British crime drama series set in the early 19th century will air on PBS in 2020.

 Watch the trailer:

-Miss Scarlet and The Duke will premiere in 2020 on PBS Masterpiece in the US and on Alibi in the UK.
+Miss Scarlet and The Duke will premiere next year on PBS Masterpiece in the US and on Alibi in the UK.

 Director Declan O’Dwyer has described the show as “a Victorian Moonlighting.”